Plan of Town of Cincinnati, Israel Ludlow, 1802

 Dave Scheuermann wondered about the map for years then one day while watching an episode on dvd freeze-framed an image of it.
 "I was hoping to find a clue, maybe catch a word or two.
 Well, no luck there," he told me in a recent email.
 "I did notice a landmark of a river on the map.
 I pulled out my Walmart Road Atlas from 2001 and looked at the cities that had rivers running thru them - Minneapolis-St. Paul, St. Louis, and then Lo and Behold....Cincinnati!!!!
 An exact match.
 Then all the other land marks fell into place."

 For those searching for Mayberry beyond their ashy TVLand looking glass, David built a castle in the air and placed it on the ground, literally.
 In 2006, he and his wife Marsha constructed the Taylor Home Inn, a bed and breakfast in Clearwater, Wisconsin.
-The building plan, believe it or not, was based on dimensional estimates approximated while watching the show.
+The building plan,was based on dimensional estimates approximated while watching the show.
 The courthouse set was reconstructed in the basement where the map is on display.

 Under a starry Wisconsin sky the Inn will surely reawaken the long lost wish for those who stay and maybe bring late night dreams of flying buzzards and flying crows way down south where the wind don't blow and the illusion once again that it was all actually real.